Counting points on a family of degree one del Pezzo surfaces: Introduction

 Our key analytic input will be an asymptotic for correlation sums between binary quartic and binary quadratic forms.
 First, let $Q(u,v)$ be a positive-definite integral quadratic form.
 We define We want to study the correlations of $r_Q(n)$ with the number of solutions of a binary form.
 Based on the author's proof of a similar correlation sum in \cite{MyManinChatelet}, we will prove the following theorem: \begin{thm} Let $F(x,y)$ be a squarefree binary form of degree $\leq 4$ and $Q(u,v)$ a positive-definite integral quadratic form.
 Assume that the splitting field of $F(x,y)$, denoted as $K_F$, and the Hilbert class field of $K_Q$ are independent.
 Let $\calR \subset \R^2$ be a fixed compact subset.
 Let $\alpha \bmod M$ be a fixed residue class in $(\Z/M\Z)^2$.
 Then there exists a constant $c_{\alpha, F,Q}$ such that where we have that \end{thm} \begin{remark} Observe that for Theorem \ref{thm: Manin}, by the assumption that $(A,B,Q(u,v))$ are disassociated, all of the relevant exponents $\beta_{F,Q}$ will be zero. \end{remark}

 For $G(u,v):=u^2+v^2$, there are many results in the literature covering such correlation sums.
 Heath-Brown \cite{HB-linear}, and later de la Bret\`eche and Browning \cite{delaBrowning-linear}, analyzed and proved asymptotics when $F(x,y)$ factors into four distinct linear forms $L_1,L_2,L_3,L_4$: Note that using different methods, Matthiesen \cite{Matthiesen} also established the above estimate for $F(x,y)$ a product of arbitrarily many distinct linear factors.
-Later, in \cite{delaBrowning-quad}, de la Bret\`eche and Browning, a later Destagnol in \cite{Destagnol}, resolved the case when $F(x,y)$ splits into two linear factors and an irreducible quadratic.
+Later, in \cite{delaBrowning-quad}, de la Bret\`eche and Browning, and later Destagnol in \cite{Destagnol}, resolved the case when $F(x,y)$ splits into two linear factors and an irreducible quadratic.
 Finally, in \cite{delaTenenbaum-Manin}, de la Bret\`eche and Tenenbaum solved the hardest case: when $F(x,y)$ is an irreducible binary quartic form.
 We remark that all of the techniques used in the aforementioned results work for any positive-definite quadratic form of class number one, and all but \cite{Matthiesen} build upon the seminar work of Daniel \cite{Daniel} for divisor functions along binary quartics.

 In \S\ref{sec: correlations}, we rework the tools from \cite{MyManinChatelet} for $Q(u,v)= u^2+\Delta v^2$ to handle an arbitrary positive-definite form and establish Theorem \ref{thm: correlation}.
-We remark that in combination with the ideas of \cite{MyManinChatelet} for $\Delta<0$, we can also handle arbitrary indefinite binary quadratic forms (by adding in the use of argument-detecting Hecke Grossencharacters and restricting to short-ish intervals).
+We remark that in combination with the ideas of \cite{MyManinChatelet} for $\Delta<0$, it is possible to replace $Q(u,v)$ with an arbitrary indefinite binary quadratic forms (by adding in the use of argument-detecting Hecke Grossencharacters and restricting to short-ish intervals).
 For the sake of clarity and simplicity of notation, we do not work out the indefinite case in this paper.
-This section also uses the work in the Appendix on correlation sums of cusp form coefficients along polynomial values. \\
+This section also uses the work in the \cite{MyBaseChange} on correlation sums of cusp form coefficients along polynomial values and the connection to base change for $\GL(2)$.

-In \S\ref{sec: ex and lower bounds}, we compute examples of Theorem \ref{thm: Manin} and some cases when $(A,B,Q(u,v))$ are disassociated.
-In these examples, we also establish some lower bounds for Manin's conjecture for the following surfaces:

-In the last example, we see a case where the Brauer-Manin obstruction can block the existence of integral points on one of the fibers given by the syzygy parameterization.

-Lastly, in the stand-alone Appendix, we discuss a crucial ingredient in the proof of Theorem \ref{thm: correlation} and the origin behind the requirement that $K_F$ and the Hilbert class field of $K_Q$ be independent.
-Since $r_Q(n)$ decomposes into an Eisenstein and cuspidal part, it becomes critical to bound where $\lambda(n)$ denotes the Fourier coefficients of a cusp form.
-We thoroughly discuss a more general version of this problem.